logas81/Subscription-Service/README.md

 ## Tools used during development
 * Swagger
     Used to define and document service interfaces.
 * Eclipse
     Used as development environment (IDE)
 * Postman
     Used to test services once launched by means of Maven.
 * Dillinger.io (http://dillinger.io/)
     Online markdown editor used to create README.md file

 ## TODO
-* Add jUnit tests to subscription-service (email and event service don´t need tests as they are mocked to always return "OK").
 * Improve service scalability by adding spring-cloud capabilities.
 * Add support to run the services in Docker.